sayakpaul/diffusers-torchao/README.md

 ### Updates

+* `torchao` is now officially supported as a quantization backend in `diffusers`.
+Check out the [docs](https://huggingface.co/docs/diffusers/main/en/quantization/torchao) for more details.
 * `torchao` is being integrated into `diffusers` as an official quantization backend.
 Be on the lookout for [this PR](https://github.com/huggingface/diffusers/pull/10009) to get merged.
 * `torchao` will soon be added as a quantization backend in `diffusers`, making it even easier to use with `diffusers`.
 * Check out our new AoT compilation and serialization [guide](inference/aot_serialization.md) to reduce framework overheads.